junxit/us-congress-bills-117/metadata.md

 - 2022-09-29 — Introduced in House
 - 2022-09-29 — Introduced in House
 - 2022-09-29 — Referred to the House Committee on Oversight and Reform.
+- 2022-12-06 — Committee Consideration and Mark-up Session Held.
+- 2022-12-06 — Ordered to be Reported by Unanimous Consent.
+- 2022-12-12 — Considered under suspension of the rules. (consideration: CR H9667)
+- 2022-12-12 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+9074.
+- 2022-12-12 — Motion to reconsider laid on the table Agreed to without objection.
+- 2022-12-12 — Mrs. Maloney, Carolyn B. moved to suspend the rules and pass the bill.
+- 2022-12-12 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9667)
+- 2022-12-12 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9667)